Khaledayman9/World-Cup-22/README.md

 ![losing screen](https://user-images.githubusercontent.com/105018459/205694862-d51f7d88-c3b1-472b-a200-f300d9bccb4f.PNG)

-* And you can move the camera using keys and mouse to get to a different view.
+* And you can move the camera using keys and mouse to get to a different view rather than the other defined views (top,side,front,default).

 # Technologies